Precoding and Scheduling for AoI Minimization in MIMO Broadcast Channels: introduction

 First, we investigate a novel MIMO broadcast setting where optimizing AoI through precoding and transmission scheduling is the focal point.
 While precoding strategies for throughput optimization for such channel has been investigated extensively in the literature~\cite{Lee:Precoding:MIMO,Caire:TP_BC:TIT,Weingarten:capacity_BC:ISIT}, maximizing information freshness is a very different aspect and requires unconventional treatment.
 On the other hand, existing study on AoI in broadcast channels rarely considers the impact of multiplexing gain on information freshness.
 The problem studied in this work bridges the gap between existing studies on MIMO broadcast channel and AoI, rendering novel precoding and transmission scheduling solutions.

 Second, we explicitly identify the optimal updating strategies for the MIMO broadcast channel under different setups.
 Our result indicates that the size of updates plays a critical role on the design of the optimal updating schemes: When updates are of size one, the optimal schemes exhibit a round-robin structure.
 When updates are of size $B$, $B\geq 2$, round-robin updating may not be optimal.
 Rather, the transmitter may waste some transmission opportunities in order to deliver fresher updates.
 This is in contrast to conventional throughput-optimal transmission schemes in the literature.
-For the two-user case, we show that a framed alternating updating schemes is optimal.
+For the two-user case, we show that framed updating schemes are optimal.

 Finally, the techniques we develop to show the optimality of the proposed updating schemes are novel.
 Due to combinatorial nature of the scheduling problem, establishing the optimality of an updating scheme is not straightforward.
 Toward that, we strive to obtain lower bounds that match with the summed long-term average AoI achieved under the proposed schemes.
-For the case when updates are of size one, we focus a time window and identify a lower bound on the summed AoI over it.
-For the two-user case, we show that the optimal updating scheme should always update users in an alternating fashion.
-Then, we partition the time axis into concatenating segments and obtain lower bounds on those segments under any alternating updating scheme.
-Those techniques are new in the study of AoI, and may be applicable for other problems in the area as well.
+For the case when each user is equipped with one receiving antenna, we focus on consecutive time frames consisting of $B$ time slots and identify a lower bound on the summed AoI over each frame based on a newly defined notion of Degree of Freedom (DoF).
+Such DoF characterizes the transmission and decoding capabilities of the system and determines the minimum possible AoI of the users.
+For the two-user case, we first investigate an updating scheme that always update users in an alternating fashion for the timely delivery of each update to the intended user.
+Such alternating updating schemes naturally partition the time axis into concatenating segments with different updating patterns.
+We then examine the updating patterns on those segments individually and obtain a lower bound on the corresponding AoI.
+Finally, we show that the lower bound on the summed long-term average AoI for the class of alternating policies remains valid for any policy.
+We believe those techniques are new in the study of AoI, and may be applicable for other problems in the area as well.

-\if{0} First, we formulate wireless networks as multi-user MIMO broadcast channels.
-Assume each update consist of multiple symbols and rateless codes are adopted.
-With AoI as the performance measure, the AoI at the monitor is reset only if all symbols of the corresponding update are received.
-In this work, we attempt to bring multiple-input and multiple-output (MIMO) into consideration under the AoI setting.
-As a initial step, we focus on the error-free transmission and identify the optimal precoding strategies under two different settings: only one receiving antenna is available at each user; and two-user system.